Clewsy/misc/gpd-pocket3_mods.md

 ## Guake dropdown with F12 fix
 This is a bug with Guake on wayland - https://github.com/Guake/guake/issues/492

-Fix is to assign the command *guake -t* to F12 as a custom keyboard shortcut.
+Fix is to assign the command */usr/bin/guake-toggle* to F12 as a custom keyboard shortcut.

 ## Fix suspend by forcing S2 suspend (instead of S3).
 1. Need to add the kernel parameter **mem_sleep_default=s2idle**.
 To make this parameter survive a reboot, use the kernelstub command in Pop_OOS.